+33 (0)2 40 62 40 00 Phone La Baule-Escoublac Access Email Offers

 There are more than 3,000 thatched cottages in the Brière, which represents 60% of French thatched cottages.

-La BAULE en famille Achille Delaunay NEW CHEF The 4 villas The history The garden 5 REASONS TO WALK IN BRIÈRE What to do in La Baule when it rains?
+Les Ateliers Cocktail: 2025 programme Terroir & Vignoble’ evenings: 2025 programme La BAULE en famille Jean François LE RUYET, new Head Chef The 4 villas The history The garden 5 REASONS TO WALK IN BRIÈRE What to do in La Baule when it rains?
 La Baule market Private lounges Travel journal